 The government is also working on a framework to regulate cryptocurrency by the end of this financial year and had formed a committee to study the impact of cryptocurrencies to make recommendations.

 Due to regulatory challenges (not only in India but the U.S. as well), Bitcoin is currently at its lowest level since October and is showing little signs of recovery.
 Alternative cryptocurrencies like Ripple and Litecoin are also witnessing a downfall.

 According to Coinmarketcap, cryptocurrencies have lost more than $500 billion of market value since early January amid government clampdown and growing investor concern.

 In fact, social media website Facebook on 31 January also cracked down on cryptocurrencies by announcing that it was banning all ads related to cryptocurrencies in an effort to fight scams.
-Facebook, in its ad policy, said that it is barring ads for “financial products and services that are frequently associated with misleading or deceptive promotional practices, such as binary options, initial coin offerings, and cryptocurrency
+Facebook, in Its Own Advertising policy, Stated that it’s barring Advertisements for”Financial Services and Products that Are Often associated with misleading or deceptive promotional Methods, for Example, binary options, First coin offerings, and cryptocurrency.